January 10, 2024

 When it comes to making spending decisions, it’s important that lawmakers focus on what matters most for families and communities: targeted help for families struggling with increasing costs, investing in our schools, expanding health care access, and making sure profitable corporations and wealthy individuals pay their fair share.

-Instead of more tax cuts each year that primarily benefit the wealthy and profitable corporations and harm our ability to pay for critical services in the short and long term, lawmakers could:
+Instead of more tax cuts each year that primarily benefit the wealthy and harm our ability to pay for critical services in the short and long term, lawmakers could:

-- Pilot long-term affordable housing voucher program for 4,500 households: $73 million
+- Pilot long-term affordable housing voucher program for 5,000 families with children: $100 million

-- Create a health coverage option to Cover All Kids from families with low incomes: $19.3 million over the first biennium
+- Create a health coverage option to Cover All Kids from families with low incomes: $19.3 million in first two years

 Understanding Virginia’s budget and tax policies and process isn’t just for lawmakers.
 By learning more and sharing with our neighbors, each of us can add our voice and make sure that the needs of our families and communities are at the center of these critical conversations.